 Heat radiates from both broil elements, located in the top of the oven cavity, at full power.
 The distance between the foods and the broil elements determines broiling speed.
-For fast broiling, food may be as close as 2 inches (5 cm) to the broil element.
-Fast broiling is best for meats where rare to medium doneness is desired.
-Use this setting for broiling small and average cuts of meat.
+For fast broiling, food may be as close as 2 inches (5 cm) to the broil element or on the top rack.
+Fast broiling is best for meats where rare to medium doneness small and average cuts of meat.